ReznoRMichael/hollow-knight-completion-check/README.md

 * v1.5.0 In progress:

-  — Code optimizations.
+  — Rewrote and optimized a large part of the code.
 Should work a bit faster now, especially on mobile devices.

   — Rearranged custom hint system.
-More emphasis on gradually increasing difficulty (Watcher Knights).
+More emphasis on gradually increasing difficulty (magic words: Watcher Knights).

   — Fixed incorrect display of Soul orbs amount for early HK save file versions (like 1.0.0.6).